BioDAS/biodas.github.io/wiki/Spec_Review.md

 alignments??</font>.
 The identity of an entry point will vary from co-ordinate system to co-ordinate system.
 For some projects, entry points correspond to entire chromosomes.
-For others, entry points may be a series of contigs or proteins.
+For others, entry points may be a series of contigs or proteins or structures.

 The entry points describe the top level items on the co-ordinate system.
 <font color="red">remove this section on subsequence?</font>It is